SEAMLESSLY MATCH YOUR NATURAL TOOTH COLOR IN ONE VISIT

 3. Decay Removal – Dr. Salm removes any decayed or damaged tooth material.

-4. Shade Matching – The composite resin is precisely matched to your natural tooth color.
+4. Shade Matching – We match the composite resin to your exact tooth color for a seamless look.

 5. Application – The resin is applied in layers, shaped, and molded to match your tooth structure.